 All of our services are free of charge.

-If you are worried about your child’s mental health and they are under the age of 12 — including infants and newborns — and you live in Ottawa, give us a call at 613-723-1623, extension 232, or email us at firstname.lastname@example.org We will do our best to answer your questions and explain what steps to take to access our services, or help you find other services that are better suited to your family’s needs.
+If you are worried about your child’s mental health and they are under the age of 12 — including infants and newborns — and you live in Ottawa, give us a call at 613-723-1623, extension 232, or email us at firstname.lastname@example.org We will do our best to answer your questions and help you find services suited to your family’s needs.

 - decide that you have what you need to support your child with your existing strengths, resources, and networks;